-I am coming to this review with only one night’s sleep separating me from the moment that I turned the final page of Ocean Vuong’s masterpiece, On Earth We’re Briefly Gorgeous.
+I am coming to this review with only one night’s sleep separating me from the moment that I turned the final page of Ocean Vuong’s, On Earth We’re Briefly Gorgeous.
 I am urgently aware that in order to do the book any kind of justice, I must be writing fresh off my return from the tobacco farm in Hartford, Connecticut and the graveyard in Saigon at dusk.
 I am part of the rare and guilty party that, until now, has not been familiar with Vuong’s work.
-Prior to the publication of his debut novel, his poetry collection Night Sky with Exit Wounds (2016) was awarded both the T.S Elliot Prize and the Forward Prize for Poetry, and although I am yet to read the anthology, I can say with every certainty that he was deserving of both accolades based on the luminous and lyrical spirit of this novel.
+Prior to the publication of his debut novel, his poetry collection Night Sky with Exit Wounds (2016) was awarded both the T.S Elliot Prize and the Forward Prize for Poetry, and although I am yet to read the anthology, his status as a poet is affirmed through the luminous and lyrical spirit of this novel.

 On Earth We’re Briefly Gorgeous is one of those rare novels that seems to transcend genre or categorisation.
 Is it prose, or an extended poem that spans generations and border checkpoints?
 Is it a novel, or is it a memoir hidden beneath a thin veil of distance created by Vuong to externally validate his work and make his experiences more worthy of the sacred title of “literature”?
 To put it plainly, the book is a letter written from our narrator, Little Dog, to his illiterate mother.
 Within the pages, Little Dog, or Vuong himself, has created a space where he can be completely honest about his feelings, desires and memories with the woman who raised him.
 However, the achingly poignant truth that underpins the story is that his mother will never be able to read it.